 What does it mean for a business to pivot?

-When a business pivots, it essentially means that it’s changing some aspect of its core products or services.
-This could be to better meet customer demand and other circumstances, to shift its target audience to boost sales, or some combination of both.
+When a business pivots, it means that it’s changing some aspect of its core products or services.
+Businesses might pivot to better meet customer demand, to shift their target audience to boost sales or some combination of both.

-It’s a strategic move that you can take to ensure that your business remain viable and profitable.
+Making a pivot is a strategic move that you can take to ensure that your business remains viable and profitable.
 Typically, it’s also done as a long-term strategy, as opposed to changes made for a relatively short time, like adjustments made during COVID-19-related shutdowns.

-That said, it’s not always necessary for businesses to pivot.
+That said, it’s not always necessary for a business to pivot.
 For others, it’s essential.

-A current and very relatable example is when a sit-down restaurant changes its offerings to takeout only.
+An example of a pivot strategy in action is when a sit-down restaurant changes its offerings to takeout only.
 While this change may have started as a way to generate income when onsite business was limited, for some restaurants, it will become a permanent change.
-It also often means substantial changes to menus, staffing and marketing.
-So, while a pizza restaurant may not need to pivot at all now, many sit-down restaurants might.

-What are the financial impacts of a pivot?
+What are the financial impacts of a pivot strategy?

 The ultimate goal of pivoting your business is sustain or return to profitability as soon as possible.
-Short-term changes may be required to survive unexpected business interruptions, but these are not necessarily pivots.
+You may need to make short-term changes to survive unexpected business interruptions, but these are not necessarily pivots.

 How do you know if pivoting is right for your business?

-If you’re considering pivoting your business based on impacts from the pandemic, first ask yourself which changes you would truly want to continue for another six to 12 months.
-If your current business is your dream, then it may make more sense to continue with short-term changes that can get you through current challenges.
+First, ask yourself which changes you would truly want to continue for another six to 12 months.
+If your current business is your dream, then it may make more sense to continue with short-term changes that can get you through your current challenges.
 If you think that your business model is not viable in the long-term, then you’ll have to pivot.

 Review your business plan and strategy and consider the following for your pivot strategy:

-- What kinds of changes to staffing you would need to make to achieve profitability; and
+- What kinds of changes to staffing you would need to make to achieve profitability

-Keep in mind that while the changes you make are intended to be long-term, it’s not necessary or even advisable to change everything.
-You more than likely just need to find a few ways to change your products or services, operations and marketing to make it work.
+Keep in mind that while the changes you make are intended to be long-term, it’s not necessary to change everything.
+You more than likely just need to find a few ways to adjust your products or services, operations and marketing to make it work.

 Here are some examples: